Lottery Community Commitee |

 Otago / Southland |

-- Community led development initiatives and innovative projects that enable communities to determine their own solutions, lead positive change and achieve their own aspirations.
+- Community, hapū and iwi led development initiatives and projects that determine their own solutions, lead positive change and achieve their own aspirations and outcomes.

-- Communities that lack equity of access to services and resources including geographic and isolated communities.
+- Communities, hapū and iwi that lack equity of access to services and resources including geographic and isolated communities.

 - Events, projects, and activities that increase community participation and enhance the cultural identity of a communty.